Sustainable C.H.A.N.G.E.S. Youth Summit

 Climate.
 Health.
 Art. iNtersectionality.
 Growth.
 Education.
 Storytelling.

-This initiative, inspired by the exhibition "Storm Cloud: Picturing the Origins of Our Climate Crisis" part of PST ART: Art and Science Collide, is designed to inspire young leaders to engage with sustainability and tackle critical issues head-on.
+This initiative, inspired by the exhibition “Storm Cloud: Picturing the Origins of Our Climate Crisis,” part of PST ART: Art and Science Collide, is designed to inspire young leaders to engage with sustainability and tackle critical issues head-on.
 The C.H.A.N.G.E.S.
-Youth Summit is designed by The Huntington, local museum partners, and, most critically, young people deeply engaged with climate and environmental issues, to empower its participants to enact independent sustainability initiatives in their communities.
+Youth Summit is designed by The Huntington, local museum partners, and, most critically, young people deeply engaged with climate and environmental issues.
+Participants are empowered to enact independent sustainability initiatives in their communities.
 Following their independent projects during PST ART, summit participants will reconvene to share ideas, engender leadership, and inspire their generation to become active agents of progress in the fight against climate change and in pursuing a more sustainable future.

 Summit Schedule